taikiy/kernel/doc/real_mode_development.md

 5. Unplug the stick, plug it into a PC, boot!

+---

 Don't forget to configure the boot priority :)

 ![Real PC "Hello, World!"](../img/real_mode/real_machine_hello_world.png)

 ## 5. Handling interrupts (exceptions)

 In Real Mode, Interrupt Vector Table (IVT) is loaded at 0x00.
-Each interrupt takes 4 bytes - the first 2 bytes is the offset, and the second 2 bytes is the segment.
+IVT is a table that specifies the addresses of interrupt _handlers_.
+Each slot takes 4 bytes - the first 2 bytes is the offset, and the second 2 bytes is the segment.

 ```
  +-----------+-----------+